About the Gardens at CHOP

 Karabots Health and Wellness Garden

 The Nicholas and Athena Karabots Pediatric Care Center in West Philadelphia has an active community vegetable garden.
 The Health and Wellness Garden, created in partnership with America’s Credit Unions and Credit Unions for Kids, promotes existing community connections and creates opportunities for hands-on learning, while sharing nutritious food and developing a continuing appreciation for healthy life choices.
 The space hosts educational activities, community events, and cooking demonstrations based on what’s in season.
-Surplus food is distributed to Early Head Start families through CHOP’s partnership with the Enterprise Center, a community development organization.
+Surplus food from the garden is distributed to Early Head Start families in the community.

 With the help of hundreds of volunteers, the Health and Wellness Garden has about 1,200 feet of raised beds with plants, including squash, kale, cucumbers and sweet peppers; herbs, including rosemary, oregano, lavender and basil; eggplant, sweet potatoes, purple sweet potatoes and multiple varieties of lettuces and tomatoes.
 Volunteers also planted a fruit tree orchid in the garden, which will produce apples and other delicious fruits.